College of Optometry Header

 Level II privileges are permitted for faculty that provide patient care services that require additional specific credentials, training and/or experience, depending on the services provided.
 These include:

-Level II privileges must be requested and approved.
-Additional Level II privileges will be approved after the presentation of appropriate credentials. privileging form PDF
+Level II privileges are assigned and apporved by the Assistant Dean for Clinical Programs.
+Additional Level II privileges can be approved after the presentation of appropriate credentials. privileging form PDF